ddev/ddev/docs/users/step-debugging.md

 ### Troubleshooting Xdebug

 Debugging Xdebug in any setup can be a little trouble, but here are the steps to take.
-The steps here assume that you're using PHPStorm, but they can be adapted to any IDE.
+The steps here assume that you're using PhpStorm, but they can be adapted to any IDE.

-* Make sure you have a 2019+ version of PHPStorm.
-Many PHPStorm versions up to and (including?)
+* Make sure you have a 2019+ version of PhpStorm.
+Many PhpStorm versions up to and (including?)
 2018.3 were incompatible with current XDebug versions.
 * Make sure xdebug has been enabled in ddev; it's disabled by default for performance reasons.
 Most people use `ddev xdebug on` to enable it when they want it, and `ddev xdebug off` when they're done with it, but it can also be enabled in `.ddev/config.yaml`.
 * Don't assume that some obscure piece of code is being executed and put a breakpoint there.
 Start by putting a breakpoint at the first executable line in your index.php.
 Oh-so-many times people think it should be stopping, but their code is not being executed.
 * `ddev ssh` into the web container.
 Can you `ping host.docker.internal` (and get responses)?
 If you can't, you might have an over-aggressive firewall.
 Try to disable it, or add a rule that would allow the connection to pass through.
 For example, on Debian/ Ubuntu that would be `sudo ufw allow 9000/tcp`.
-* In PHPStorm, disable the "listen for connections" button so it won't listen.
-Or just exit PHPStorm.
+* In PhpStorm, disable the "listen for connections" button so it won't listen.
+Or just exit PhpStorm.
 * `ddev ssh`: Can `telnet host.docker.internal 9000` connect?
 If it does, you have something else running on port 9000, probably php-fpm.
-On the host, use `sudo lsof -i :9000 -sTCP:LISTEN` to find out what is there and stop it, or [change the xdebug port and configure PHPStorm to use the new one](#using-xdebug-on-a-port-other-than-the-default) .
+On the host, use `sudo lsof -i :9000 -sTCP:LISTEN` to find out what is there and stop it, or [change the xdebug port and configure PhpStorm to use the new one](#using-xdebug-on-a-port-other-than-the-default) .
 Don't continue debugging until your telnet command does not connect.
-* Now click the listen button on PHPStorm to start it listening for connections.
+* Now click the listen button on PhpStorm to start it listening for connections.
 * `ddev ssh` and try the `telnet host.docker.internal 9000` again.
 It should connect.
-If not, maybe PHPStorm is not listening, or not configured to listen on port 9000?
+If not, maybe PhpStorm is not listening, or not configured to listen on port 9000?
 * Check to make sure that Xdebug is enabled.
 You can use `php -i | grep grep Xdebug` inside the container, or use any other technique you want that gives the output of `phpinfo()`, including Drupal's admin/reports/status/php.
 You should see `with Xdebug v2.9.6, Copyright (c) 2002-2020` and `php -i | grep "xdebug.remote_enable"` should give you `xdebug.remote_enable: On`.
 * Set a breakpoint in the first relevant line of the index.php of your project and then visit the site in a browser.
 It should stop at that first line.